These are 3 challenges faced by business developers in their first experience. And some tips to survive them and speed up your learning curve.

 Fair point.
 Having leads is not enough if you don’t have a clue about what to do with them.
 Should you call them?
 Should you email them?
 And if so?
 How?

 This is my checklist every time I start working for a new company.

 First, go through the CRM and check some of your current clients.
 Familiarize with them and answer questions like: How did they become clients or partners?
 What’s their spent?
 How long did it take to acquire them?
 What’s the structure of a specific partnership?
 If you don’t have a CRM ask your older colleagues.

 Then get to know your market research.
-In this case you should ask yourself: what’s the industry I’m operating in?
+In this case, you should ask yourself: what’s the industry I’m operating in?
 What are the major players?
 Who are my competitors?
 How many companies can I potentially reach?
-You can get all this information by simply making a research on Google, Linkedin, and any other online source.
+You can get all this information by simply making research on Google, Linkedin, and any other online source.

 The most important step then is to know your audience.
 This is the part I like the most because it really helps you understand who you’re talking to.
 But how do you do it?
 If your company did its homework you will already have this info somewhere.